 Using implant-supported dentures offers a multitude of benefits for your smile and overall oral health.

-Implant-Supported Dentures Strengthen Jawbone
+They Strengthen Jawbone

 The jaw requires continual stimulation from the teeth to remain strong.
 That stimulation becomes nearly impossible once you start losing teeth.
 Over time, if you do not replace your missing teeth, your jawbone begins to weaken and erode, causing your cheeks to sink in and your jaw to collapse inward.